 We don’t know whether it was the smoldering cocktails, the glass-roof atrium, or the dark wood décor, but this place gave us the ultimate Gothic fantasy.
 Every inch of the space is touched with opulence and lavishness.
 After all, the building the Locale is based in once belonged to the Bastari Rittaffè family back in the 1200s.
 While we mainly went to Locale for the food, we were also a bit nosy to see what dining in a genuine palace is like.
 We dined in the basement, which is where the servant’s quarters used to be.
 It’s one of the most interesting eating out experiences we’ve ever had.
 The restaurant serves traditional Italian food and is super popular with the international crowd.

 “Cooking the unrepeatable, living in the moment, together and always looking to the future”.
 With a mantra like that, who would pass up the opportunity to dine in the Gucci Osteria?
-The unique dishes are inspired by the fashion God, Gucci (who as we see in the movie trailer for House Of Gucci, has a penchant for all things dramatic, colorful, and fabulous).
+The unique dishes are inspired by the fashion God, Gucci who has a penchant for all things dramatic, colorful, and fabulous).
 Head chef, Karime Lopez, is renowned in the culinary world for her passion for Italian cooking – so you are guaranteed a top-tier meal.
 We enjoyed a marinated bonito with purple corn tostada, infused with citrus flavors and giving a whole new spin on seafood.
 The restaurant itself is attached to the Gucci Garden Museum (which we recommend popping in to either before or after your meal).
-They also offer a wine tasting experience at the cellars and vineyards of Castello di Monsanto winery – be sure to book it well in advance.
+They also offer a wine-tasting experience at the cellars and vineyards of Castello di Monsanto winery – be sure to book it well in advance.

 What has a Michelin star and the most romantic view in Florence?
 Borgo San Jacopo!
 There's truly nothing more magical than dining on exquisite food while looking out over the river as the lights start coming on in the evening.
 Head chef, Claudio Mengoni, is a mastermind when it comes to his craft.
 Our ultimate highlight from the menu is the porcini mushroom ice cream and fig molasses.
 Sound bizarre?
 We thought so too!
 But it truly blew us away.
 Despite such high-quality cooking, the atmosphere in the restaurant wasn’t pretentious in the slightest.
 Staff were laidback and friendly, made small talk whilst serving us, and treated us like close friends.
 And with over 900 selections of wines to choose from, it’s safe to say this place is like Wonderland for us.